digital-work-lab/theses/docs/writing/structure_and_contents.md

 **Declarations**

+TODO: Declaration of your own work (Prüfungsamt)

-This section may contain an "Availability of data, materials, and code" statement (e.g., linking to a GitHub repository or a digital appendix), and acknowledgements.
+This section may contain an "Availability of data, materials, and code" statement (e.g., linking to a GitHub repository or a digital appendix), as well as acknowledgements.
+Students should refer to the [guideline for the use of digital tools](docs/digital_tools.html) for further information.
+Additionally, while ethics statements cannot be issued for a thesis, students are advised to consult the [ethics](https://www.uni-bamberg.de/gremien/senat-kommissionen/kommissionen/ethikrat/) page for relevant guidance.